Equestrian statue of Absalon: History

 The statue was a gift to the City of Copenhagen from Axel Heide, managing director of Privatbanken.
 Vilhelm Bissen was charged with the design of the statue while Martin Nyrop designed the plinth.
-Heide originally wanted the statue to be unveiled on Absalon's birthday, 21 March, but it was delayed by the City Council who wanted to reserve this date for the unveiling of another Absalon statue. situated above the main entrance on the façade of the new city hall.
+Heide originally wanted the statue to be unveiled on Absalon's birthday, 21 March, but it was delayed by the City Council who wanted to reserve this date for the unveiling of another statue of Absalon situated above the main entrance on the façade of the new city hall.
 The statue was instead unveiled on 30 November 1902.
-Heide also wanted Georg Brandes to give a speech at the unveiling ceremony but this was rejected by the political establishment who found his liberal views too controversial.
-Heide then proposed that the bishop of Zealand could also speak at the ceremony but this compromise was also rejected.
+Heide also wanted Georg Brandes to give a speech at the unveiling ceremony, but this was rejected by the political establishment who found his liberal views too controversial.
+Heide then proposed that the bishop of Zealand could also speak at the ceremony, but this compromise was also rejected.
 When Crown Princess Louise threatened to close her accounts in Privatbanken, Heide finally accepted to cancel Brandes.